NelleV/SCCourses/swc/data-management.rst

 Experiments
 ------------

-- record everything you do
+- record all operations you do, in order to make those operations transparents and reproducable.
-- in practice, create a README
+- in practice, create a README, in which you store every command line you use

 ----